 Participants are only able to practice one of the three disciplines during their time in resort.
 All participants must be a current member of the AWSA (£15 per year).
 Failure to adhere to this will result in your application being rejected.
-You must join the ASL by the end of September 2017 for this to be effective on the JPA system and to take your first payment by 1 October 2017.
-This must be confirmed by the Manager, ASL (01252 787065) prior to the closing date (28 October 2017).
+You must join the ASL by the end of September 2019 for this to be effective on the JPA system and to take your first payment by 1 October 2019.
 Participants who are members of the Army Sports Lottery (ASL) will have their entry fee reduced pro rata, dependent on the amount of tickets held, (£25 per ticket).

 REGISTRATION / PROGRAMME

 Participants are to ensure that they have written evidence of their insurance policies, EHIC cards and medical clearance from their units for inspection.
 Failure to produce any of the above documents will result in a person being unable to slide.

 Note that some individuals will be selected to represent their units at EXERCISE RACING ICE 2 which is the Army Novice, Junior and Senior Championship.
 Those selected will be issued with an administration instruction upon return to their base location.